What is in MSG Seasoning?

 Common Misconceptions

-MSG seasoning has faced its fair share of misconceptions over the years.
-With many people calling our the potentially racist and unscientific claims surrounding MSG.
+MSG seasoning has faced its fair share of controversy over the years.
+With many people calling out the potentially racist and unscientific claims surrounding MSG.

 In 1993, the dictionary published an entry for Chinese Restaurant Syndrome: "A group of symptoms (such as numbness of the neck, arms, and back with headache, dizziness, and palpitations) that is held to affect susceptible persons eating food and especially Chinese food heavily seasoned with monosodium glutamate."